2020-2021 COMMUNITY SERVICES PROGRAM

 Blue Star Mothers are composed of mothers that have a son or daughter serving in the Military today.
 The Commander suggests that we start working more with this organization by offering our Posts as meetings places for these mothers and helping them to send items to their loved ones.

 Points will be awarded for All-State for working with Blue Star Mothers.
-One (1) point for each $25 or $1 per member donated to the Blue Star Mothers.
-Donations must go through Department of Michigan VFW earmarked Blue Star Mothers to receive points
+One (1) point for each $25 donated, four (4) points max, to the Blue Star Mothers.
+Donations must go through Department of Michigan VFW earmarked Blue Star Mothers to receive points toward All-State Honors